 The key to avoiding dental emergencies in the first place is taking the steps to practice preventive care.
 While this includes brushing and flossing at home, it also means committing to routine checkups and cleanings so all plaque and tartar can be removed and any issues are caught ahead of time.
 You should also wear a nightguard if we believe that you are grinding and clenching your teeth or a mouthguard if you play in contact sports where the risk for oral injury is higher.

 The cost of a dental emergency varies based on the severity of your case.
 If you have tooth pain, we may only need to provide minor tooth decay removal and antibiotics, but in other cases, more comprehensive root canal therapy is needed to restore your tooth.
-Regardless of what type of emergency you’re having, you should always schedule a visit with our office rather than put off treatment.
+Regardless of what type of emergency you’re having, you should always schedule a visit with our dental office rather than put off treatment.
 We’ll always help you with affordable financing plans or confirm your insurance coverage benefits, depending on your needs.

 I Need a Checkup & Cleaning I Have a Cavity or Broken Tooth I am Looking for a Dentist for My Child I am Missing 1 or More Teeth I Want to Enhance My Smile I Experience Head, Neck & Jaw Pan I Would Like a Straighter Smile I am Interested in Botox® I am Afraid/Anxious of the Dentist View Our Services